Commercial Solar Power on the Big Island

 Your Business' State & Federal Tax Credits for Going Solar in Hawaii

-The Federal tax credit (ITC) available for the purchase of a commercial PV system is 30 percent of the installed cost of the system with no cap with a 20-year roll-forward period to apply the tax credit.
+The Federal tax credit (ITC) available for the purchase of a commercial PV system is 26 percent of the installed cost of the system with no cap with a 20-year roll-forward period to apply the tax credit.
 (Unused federal tax credits cannot currently be refunded.)
-Businesses and farms can still get the full 30% credit through the Safe Harbor provision but must contact us by September 30, 2019.
-In 2020 the ITC will drop to 26%.
+In 2021 the ITC will drop to 22%.

 The State tax credit available for the purchase of a commercial PV system is 35 percent of the installed cost of the system or $500,000, whichever is less, with unused tax credit dollars rolled forward until exhausted.
 (Under certain conditions, the state tax credit may be refundable at a reduced rate.)